When Is Google’s Birthday?

-What is special about September 27?
+What Is Special About September 27?

-Well, for those of you who love the organization and don’t already know, here’s a rather exciting announcement:
+For those of you who love the organization and don’t already know, here’s a rather exciting announcement:

-September 27, 2017 will mark the 19th anniversary of Google’s creation!
-Every year, Google celebrates its birthday with a celebratory doodle on its home page!
+September 27, 2017, will mark the 19th anniversary of Google’s creation!
+Every year, Google celebrates its birthday with a celebratory doodle on its homepage!
 While there has been some debate over the exact date of the company’s founding, September 27th has generally been accepted as the official birthday.

-What Day Way Goolge Born?
+What Day Was Google Born?

 There’s always been a lot of confusion surrounding the official date of Google’s creation.
-According to independent.co.uk, throughout the month of September there are a number dates marking important moments in the company’s history.
-The domain of google.com was first established on September 15th, the website received its first payment of $100,000 in August of 1998 and filed for incorporation in California that September, which allowed the company to have a bank account in which to deposit that check; even the organization’s first official work space and hiring of their first employee occurred in September.
+According to independent.co.uk, throughout the month of September, there are a number of dates marking important moments in the company’s history.
+The domain of google.com was first established on September 15th, the website received its first payment of $100,000 in August of 1998 and filed for incorporation in California that September, which allowed the company to have a bank account in which to deposit that check; even the organization’s first official workspace and hiring of their first employee occurred in September.
 As Independent.co.uk’s Andrew Griffin speculates, it just might be possible that Google has become too big to be confined to merely one birth date.

 Although we have all spent copious amounts of time on Google, how many of us really know the company’s history?
 Have you ever really thought about taking the time to conduct a Google search on Google’s own history?
 It’s quite a bizarre undertaking when you stop to think about it.
-If you never thought about the search engine’s history, or the brilliant minds behind the colorful home page graphic, let’s take a few moments to learn a little bit about our favorite website!
+If you never thought about the search engine’s history or the brilliant minds behind the colorful homepage graphic, let’s take a few moments to learn a little bit about our favorite website!

 A Brief History:

 In 1995, Larry Page was in the midst of considering attending graduate school at Stanford University.
-While visiting the school, Page was assigned to second-year graduate student, Sergey Brin, to be given a tour of the campus.
+While visiting the school, Page was assigned to a second-year graduate student, Sergey Brin, to be given a tour of the campus.
 According to lifewire.com Page and Brin were not fast friends, they found each other a bit obnoxious and difficult to deal with; however, despite a bumpy start, they soon “debated each other into friendship and partnership.”

 By 1996, Page began working on a search engine for his doctoral thesis that would “rank search results based loosely on the idea of ‘citation.”
 Page’s project, originally called BackRub, would become the prototype for Google.com.
 After collaborating with Brin on this project, Page soon began to realize that BackRub could easily become a consumer search engine.
 Unlike other engines, which produced results based on how many times the searched keyword occurred in the article or on the webpage, Page and Brin’s engine filtered search results by relevancy.
 Once they realized what they had on their hands, Page and Brin dropped out of college to attempt to launch their project as a start-up.